open-telemetry/opentelemetry-specification/specification/context.md

 Languages are expected to use the single, widely used `Context` implementation if one exists for them.
-In the cases where an extremely clear, pre-existing option is not available, OpenTelemetry should provide its own `Context` implementation.
+In the cases where an extremely clear, pre-existing option is not available, OpenTelemetry MUST provide its own `Context` implementation.
 Depending on the language, its usage may be either explicit or implicit.